TaxAM/taxam/readme.md

 ```sh
 python taxam -tl 1 -fp <samples_folder_path> -mm 2 -op "poolEscA_as_absolute_matrix"
 ```
-TaxAM will count the classified reads to calculate the porcentage for each sample.
-But yourself can informe these values.
+TaxAM will count the classified reads to calculate the porcentage for each sample, but yourself can informe these values.
 Let's use our example: samples A e B use `A:100,B:150` as argument in the flag `-rq`, that is 100 reads for A, 150 reads for B. If you want that program calculate automatically for a specific sample, informe it as 0, for instance `A:0,B:125` that is 0 reads for A, 125 reads for B. Run the follow command to see it:
 ```sh
 python taxam -tl 1 -fp <samples_folder_path> -mm 2 -rq "A:100,B:150" -op "poolEscA_as_manual_absolute_matrix"
 ```